mousetail/graphs/README.md

-    for each branch B in the graph: let e be the edges emerging from B (both back and tree). for each pair of edges e0 and e1 in e: let w be all the back edges reachable from e0
+    for each branch B in the graph: let e be the edges emerging from B (both back and tree). for each pair of edges e0 and e1 in e: let w be all the back edges reachable from e0 that end closer to the origin

             let group_one and group_two be sets;
             for each back edge q in w: